The Latest: Chargers' Joey Bosa evaluated for concussion

 Kessman, who previously spent time with the Los Angeles Chargers after being signed as an undrafted free agent in May, was signed to the Jets’ practice squad last week.
 He won an open competition with Ammendola, who was 13 of 19 on field goal attempts, but New York could again be in the market next week for a kicker.

-Kessman's misses were two of four early missed extra points around the NFL.
-Ryan Succop missed one for Tampa Bay and Dustin Hopkins had a miss for the Chargers. - Dennis Waszak Jr. reporting from East Rutherford, New Jersey.
+Kessman's misses were two of five early missed extra points around the NFL.
+Ryan Succop missed one for Tampa Bay and Dustin Hopkins (Chargers) and Evan McPherson (Cincinnati) both had misses in their matchup. - Dennis Waszak Jr. reporting from East Rutherford, New Jersey.

 1:30 p.m.